SAS Academy trains Indian workforce as GenAI demand outpaces 1 M‑plus skill gap

 The SAS Academy for Data & AI Excellence curriculum is designed to help learners move from foundational analytics to advanced AI and automation, guided by SAS-certified instructors through flexible weekend online programs.
 Bridging India's AI Skills Gap The academy combines conceptual grounding with practical application, ensuring that learners develop job-ready capabilities aligned with industry standards.

-The SAS Academy for Data & AI Excellence is stepping into a market that analysts expect to hit $7.8 billion by 2025.
-Yet more than a million Indian professionals lack the data and AI expertise needed, according to IBEF’s 2025 report.
-As companies rush to deploy generative and agentic AI, the shortage of certified, job‑ready talent has become a bottleneck.
+The SAS Academy for Data & AI Excellence is moving into a market that analysts project will reach about $7.8 billion by 2025.
+At the same time, IBEF’s 2025 report points out that more than a million Indian professionals still don’t have the data and AI skills that firms are hunting for.
+Companies are already rolling out generative and agentic AI, and the lack of certified, job-ready talent is starting to feel like a real bottleneck.

 Common Questions Answered